Ibrahim Al-Faqi: Death

-In Friday morning of February 10, 2012, Ibrahim Elfiki, his sister, and their housekeeper have been found dead after a fire break out at his apartment.
-The fire has started in the Ibrahim Al-Faqi Center for Human Development on the third floor and extended to the rest of the property's floors owned by Al-Faqi and resides in it, which cause to death of Elfiki, and his sister Fawqiyah Muhammad ElFiki (62 years old) and Nawal (The housekeeper).
+On Friday morning of February 10, 2012, Ibrahim Elfiki, his sister, and their housekeeper had been found dead after a fire broke out at his apartment.
+The fire had started in the Ibrahim Al-Faqi Center for Human Development on the third floor and extended to the rest of the property, in which he resided.
+Elfiki, his sister, Fawqiyah Muhammad ElFiki (62 years old) and Nawal (The housekeeper) died in the blaze.